 |Handmade 4-Tray Seed Sprouter Tray for seed sprouter.
 Sprouts Container Gardening, Broccoli sprouts, Kitchen Seed Sprouter, Wheatgrass growing tray||Prime||View On Amazon|

 |Sprouting Lids, Plastic Sprout Lid with Stainless Steel Screen for Wide Mouth Mason Jars, Germination Kit Sprouter Sprout Maker with Stand Water Tray Grow Bean Sprouts, Broccoli Seeds, Alfalfa, Salad||Prime||View On Amazon|

 There are several methods that you can use to sprout seeds.
 The most commonly used is with a glass jar.
 Larger seeds such as legumes fare better using the sack method, or you can use a tray with a cover for leafy sprouts.
 If you are sprouting chia or flax seeds, you can use a terra cotta saucer.

 The process involved with sprouting is simple:

-- Place your seeds, legumes, nuts, or grains in a glass jar of the way full.
-Add 1/2 a teaspoon of salt and fill the rest of the jar with warm filtered water.
+- Place two tablespoons of seeds in a glass jar and fill the rest of the jar with clean or filtered water.

-- After 3-4 days or when the sprouts are the desired length, rinse, drain the sprouts, and dump them on a paper towel.
-Spread them out on the paper towel in a single layer so that they can air dry.
+- Give it one final rinse and drain and spread them out on the paper towel in a single layer so that they can air dry.

-Check out our step-by-step instructions on how to sprout seeds in a jar.
+Check out our step-by-step instructions on how to sprout broccoli seeds.

 Sprouting with a Plastic Grow Tray